 Fenland

-The Fenland Local Development Plan was adopted in 2014 and contains the policies and broad locations for the growth and regeneration of Fenland over the next 20 years.
+The Fenland Local Development Plan, adopted in 2014, sets out the policies and broad locations for growth and regeneration across the district over a 20-year period.

-Fenland District Council consultation on the Draft version of a new Local Plan ended on 19 October 2022.
-All comments received can be reviewed and are made available on the Fenland DC website.
-Any changes arising from the consultation will be made to the draft Local Plan.
+Fenland District Council consulted on the draft version of a new Local Plan during 2022.
+All comments received during that consultation are available to view on the Council’s website.

 For further advice or to find out how your property fits into this framework for planning in Cambridgeshire please contact us.